Curriculum Information for Teachers

 - Classifying insects (honey bees) based on observable characteristics;

 - Honey bee life cycle (egg, larva, pupa, adult);

 - Food and habitat needs of the honey bee;

 - Adaptations of honeybees and flowering plants in relation to pollination;

 - Environmental conditions that threaten the survival of honey bees and native pollinators; and

 - Habitat preservation/ how to help honey bees and native pollinators.

-If a more detailed description of what is discussed during a field trip is required, please contact Chinook Honey Company at firstname.lastname@example.org .
+To book your group, or if a more detailed description of what is discussed during a field trip is required, please contact us at Chinook Honey Company at firstname.lastname@example.org .